White Ribbon Accreditation

 Anthea Sully, Chief Executive of White Ribbon UK, said: “White Ribbon Accredited organisations are able to make a real difference towards ending violence against women by promoting a culture of respect and equality, among their staff and wider communities.

 “By raising awareness among employees, people can learn how to become allies and call out violent and abusive behaviour when they see it, at work and in the wider community.”

-*The OPCCN was the first OPCC to take on the responsibility of managing the NCCSP.
+*The OPCCN was the first OPCC to take on the responsibility of managing a local community safety partnership.